aliamerj/kubevirt/kubevirt_dev_setup_guide.md

 ## 4. Build and Push KubeVirt Images

+- First, sign in to Docker through the CLI using the following command:`docker login` [Docker documentation](https://docs.docker.com/accounts/create-account/#sign-in)
-Build the KubeVirt manifests, Docker images, and push them to your Docker registry:
+- Build the KubeVirt manifests, Docker images, and push them to your Docker registry:

 ```bash
 make && make push && make manifests